CCTV Rules for Society- CCTV Rules and Regulations in India

 • Shared amenities such as gyms and lifts

-When installing CCTV cameras, societies must follow specific CCTV rules for society to stay compliant:
+When installing CCTV cameras, societies must follow the rules for installing CCTV at home in India, along with applicable CCTV rules for society, to stay legally compliant.

 • Consent and Notification: Residents must be informed about CCTV installation and coverage areas.